wireapp/wire-server/docs/src/how-to/administrate/backup-disaster-recovery.md

 ### Backing up MinIO

-MinIO emulates an Amazon-S3-compatible file-storage setup, and is used by Wire to store things such as file attachements, images etc.
+MinIO emulates an Amazon-S3-compatible file-storage setup, and is used by Wire to store things such as file attachments, images etc.

 If your specific installation is using the actual Amazon file storage (and not a local emulated alternative), you should skip this section (but still actually backup whatever you are using).